wafflo/social-handle-checker/README.md

 ## Image setup

-This README expects these image files to sit inside the **assets** folder:
+This README expects only this image inside the **assets** folder:

-- `assets/7a713a51-2d6b-4849-a575-13dae0ba857f.png`
-- `assets/asdasda.png`
-- `assets/banner-main.png`
-- `assets/dragic_upscaled.png`
 - `assets/pfp.png`
-- `assets/pfpppp.png`

-If any image does not load on GitHub, make sure the filename matches **exactly**, including capitalization.
+If the image does not load on GitHub, make sure the filename matches **exactly**, including capitalization.

 ---